 Are you thinking of visiting Port Douglas?
 Good choice!
 Port Douglas is a beautiful part of the world and a top holiday destination.
 The town and region are rich in natural beauty, amazing wildlife and good hotels.
 There are dozens of diverse things to do in Port Douglas and surrounding area and we’ll try to point you in the right direction from our Port Douglas travel blog section.
 We are professional international travel bloggers and Port Douglas just happens to be our home turf, sometimes.
 You’ll find 50+ countries and over 900 posts on this website.
 Continue for our insider look at Port Douglas Australia.

-We lived in Port Douglas for almost 7 years with young children, returning after visiting as a young backpackers.
-My husband worked in hospitality in the town which gave us a behind the scenes peek into the kitchens, hotels and tourist draws.
+We lived in Port Douglas for almost 7 years with young children, returning after visiting as young backpackers touring Australia.
+My husband worked in hospitality in the town which gave us a behind-the-scenes peek into the kitchens, hotels and tourist draws.